sfu-bigdata/bd-glossary/Glossary.md

 ### Null values

 Null or NULL is a special marker to indicate that a value does not exist.
 A null value indicates a lack of a value, which is not the same thing as a value of zero. [^50] [#lesson-06](#lesson-06)

+### Open-source data

+Open-source data refers to data that is accessible, usable, and shareable by anyone, without any restrictions or limitations. [#EmergeTech](#EmergeTech)

 ### Pair plot